 Vehicle Code 23103 VC is the California statute that defines the crime of reckless driving.

-A person commits this offense when he or she drives with a wanton disregard for:
+You commit this offense when you drive with a wanton disregard for:

 - the safety of other people, or

 - the safety of someone’s property.

 Experiencing road rage and driving irrationally can equate to driving with wanton disregard for safety.